 So, the big announcement is out!
 We are officially driving across Africa in “Charlie,” our newest addition to The World Pursuit family.
 The 1989 Land Cruiser is awesome!

 He is a workhorse, a 4×4 Tonka trunk equipped with a bush bar, roof rack, and pull-out drawers.
 However, buying a car in South Africa is no simple task.
 Here is our story.

 **Please note that we bought a car in South Africa as a foreigner in 2016.
 We have tried to update this page as much as possible, but some details and rules may have changed.

 Like others, you may be wondering what the truck cost, so let’s just get how much the cost out of the way.

 Charlie cost us a whopping 60,000 ZAR or about $4300 USD at the time of writing.

 Never mind the cost, though.
-What was more of the issue were two Americans trying to buy a car in South Africa.
-I just want to call the whole process “a bureaucratic African nightmare.”
+The issue here was that we were two Americans trying to buy a car in South Africa.
+I just want to call the whole process “a bureaucratic African nightmare.“

 Here is the beginning of our fight to get our car.